 In accordance with the lease agreement, the Group must restore the leased premises in Sydney to its original condition at the end of the lease term in September 2009.

-A provision of \$68,000 was raised during the year end 30 June 2008 in respect to the Group's obligations.
+A provision of \$110,000 was raised during the year ended 30 June 2009 in respect to the Group's obligations.